akrasuski1/halb-cpu/components.md

 hold time is required, and from simulation it looks like less than 1ns.
 Perhaps simulation idealizes it a bit, but still, the propagation delays will likely make the hold time long enough.

+There is one pretty serious issue with this kind of flip-flop though: as far as I can tell, there is no easy way to add "don't write" signal (i.e. ignore clock rising edge while "don't write" is high).
+You cannot just AND clock line with "write", since the rising edge will still appear.
+The obvious, but pretty large solution is to add another multiplexer before the register, loading either `D`, or `Q` depending on `write`.

 ## Multiplexers

 Since we represent high signal as pullup or lack of strong low signal, we can use simple connection